By Mallory Tamillo, LSW, Virtual Adolescent Group Therapist

 What is DBT?

 Dialectical Behavior Therapy (DBT) skills can be useful in finding this balance.
-DBT is an evidence-based therapy modality developed by psychologist Dr. Marsha Linehan and designed to help us cope with stress, regulate our emotions, improve our relationships with others and cultivate a mindful awareness of the present moment.
+DBT is an evidence-based therapy modality developed by psychologist Dr. Marsha Linehan and designed to help us cope with stress, regulate our emotions, improve our relationships with others, and cultivate a mindful awareness of the present moment.
 DBT skills are centered on the idea that we are all doing the best we can, and we can all try to change our behavioral, emotional, thinking, and interpersonal patterns to improve the quality of our lives.
-DBT focuses on balancing two things at the same time: the need to change what we can control and the need to accept what we cannot.
-Dr. Linehan created 4 main categories of DBT Skills: Mindfulness, Distress Tolerance, Interpersonal Effectiveness, and Emotion Regulation.
+DBT balances two things simultaneously: the need to change what we can control and the need to accept what we cannot.
+Dr. Linehan created four main categories of DBT Skills: Mindfulness, Distress Tolerance, Interpersonal Effectiveness, and Emotion Regulation.

 DBT defines Mindfulness as “the act of consciously focusing the mind in the present moment, without judgment and without attachment to the moment”1.
 It is the practice of experiencing each new moment rather than ignoring the present by clinging to the past or grabbing for the future.
 Mindfulness allows us to experience our thoughts, physical sensations, emotions, and urges just as they are—without judgment—and to move through what we are experiencing without attaching to it.
-Mindfulness is a practice; it is something we build through time and repeated effort.
+Mindfulness is a practice that we build through time and repeated effort.
 To practice Mindfulness, we can use specific Mindfulness skills.

-DBT Mindfulness Skills were designed to help us reduce stress, increase our ability to experience joy, improve our ability to focus our mind, and allow us to experience the present moment as it truly is.
-When we use Mindfulness Skills, we can tune into what we are experiencing in that very moment.
-It is very powerful to know what we are feeling as we are feeling it.
-This allows us to learn from our emotions and to listen to what they are telling us.
-Maybe an emotion of being overwhelmed is trying to tell us that we need to pause, check in with ourselves, and attend to our basic needs.
+DBT Mindfulness Skills were designed to help us reduce stress, increase our ability to experience joy, improve our ability to focus our mind and allow us to experience the present moment as it truly is.
+When we use Mindfulness Skills, we can tune into what we are experiencing at that very moment.
+Knowing what we feel as we are feeling it is very powerful.
+This allows us to learn from our emotions and listen to what they tell us.
+Maybe the emotion of being overwhelmed is trying to tell us that we need to pause, check in with ourselves, and attend to our basic needs.
 Maybe an emotion of loneliness is a sign that we may benefit from reaching out to a loved one.
 An emotion of anger might be trying to tell us that we are also feeling hurt, frustrated, or stressed underneath our anger.
 Once we are aware of what we are feeling and why we are feeling it, we can choose what to let go of and what to focus our attention on.
 One DBT Mindfulness skill that can help us tune in and move forward in a balanced way is Wise Mind.

 What is Wise Mind?